NishchayVora/nishchayvora.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: MainPhoto.jpg
   # address: >
     # <p>555 your office number</p>
     # <p>123 your address street</p>
     # <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Hardik, and currently pursuing double majors in (B.E.)
-Computer Science and (M.Sc.)
-Biological Sciences from [BITS Pilani, India](https://www.bits-pilani.ac.in/){:target="\_blank"}.
+I am Nishchay, I have completed double majors in (B.E.)
+Mechanical and (M.Sc.)
+Physics from [BITS Pilani, India](https://www.bits-pilani.ac.in/){:target="\_blank"}.

-My research interest lies at the intersection of biology and computer science.
-I'm exploring machine learning, deep learning, computational neuroscience, computational biology and bioinformatics.
+My research interest lies at the intersection of particle physics and cosmology.
+I'm exploring particle interactions in the early universe, extensions of the standard model and modified theories of gravity.

 <!-- Thesis at Allen -->
-I'm currently pursuing my master's thesis at the [Allen Institute for Brain Science](https://alleninstitute.org/), Seattle where I'm working on inferring neuronal computations from partially observing its inputs and outputs.
+Currently, I am pursuing a research project under the guidance of Dr. Stefano Gariazzo at the [Insitute Nazionale di Fisica Nucleare - Sezione da Torino](https://www.to.infn.it/) where I'm developing a fast calculation of the effective number of cosmological neutrinos in the early universe.

 <!-- Thesis at EPFL -->
-Recently, I worked on my bachelor's thesis at [EPFL, Switzerland](https://www.epfl.ch/) under Prof. Johan Auwerx where I worked on analysing biological timeseries data with machine learning to investigate aging across mice populations.
+Recently, I worked on my Master's thesis at INFN, Turin studying non-instantaneous neutrino decoupling and calculating distortions in neutrino distributions due to electron-positron annihilation.

 <!-- NMA TAs -->